NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 - I use real-world analogies to simplify concepts.
   *A VPN works like a secure tunnel that connects your computer to the office network.
 It looks like that tunnel isn’t connecting right now.*

+- I ask if they want more detail or just the fix.
+  *Would you like a quick explanation of what caused the issue, or should I walk you through just the steps to fix it?*